timothy-barry/glmeiv-manuscript/README.md

 SIMULATR="/Users/timbarry/research_code/simulatr-command-line"
 ```

-Update the config file above to point to the correct locations on your machine.
+Edit the config file above to point to the correct locations on your machine.

 # 4. Analysis code
 Clone the current `glmeiv-manuscript` repository (which contains all the analysis replication code) to your machine: